 Operation Crossroads consisted of two detonations, each with a yield of 23 kilotons of TNT (96 TJ), the first nuclear testing done after the atomic bombing of Hiroshima and Nagasaki.

-Test Able was detonated at an altitude of 158 metres (520 feet) on 1 July 1946.
+Test Able was the first attempt and an airborne detonation.
+Detonated at an altitude of 158 metres (520 feet) on 1 July 1946.
 The ships sunk by this blast included: USS Gilliam attack transport, IJN Sakawa light cruiser, USS Carlisle attack transport, USS Anderson destroyer and the USS Lamson destroyer.
 A further 14 ships sustained serious damage.

 Test Baker was detonated 27 metres (90 feet) underwater beneath the landing craft LSM-60 on 25 July 1946.
 The ships sunk by this blast included: LSM-60 amphibious (no identifiable part of LSM-60 was ever found and it was presumed vaporised by the nuclear fireball), USS Arkansas battleship, USS Pilotfish submarine, USS Saratoga aircraft carrier, YO-160 yard oiler, HIJMS Nagato battleship, USS Skipjack submarine, USS Apogon submarine, and ARDC-13 drydock.
 The German heavy cruiser Prinz Eugen, sank in December 1946, five months after the test at Kwajalein Atoll, because radioactivity prevented repairs to a leak in the hull.
 Only nine surviving Test Baker target ships were eventually decontaminated and sold for scrap.
 The rest were sunk at sea after decontamination efforts failed.